 32) KDLs are for HSE’s decisions, or for decisions affecting HSE and our investigation only, and should, be completed at all stages of an investigation, including periods when the police have primacy.

 33) Special note should be taken of paragraph 4.3 of the England/Wales Protocol (paragraph 23 in the Scotland version).
 Where primacy has been passed to HSE from the police, if during HSE’s investigation, new information is discovered which may assist the police in considering whether a serious criminal offence has been committed (other than a health and safety offence), HSE should pass the new information to the police, or CPS/COPFS, so that they can then take a view as to whether, in the light of the new information, they wish to reopen homicide considerations and reassume primacy.
 A record should be made in the KDL and an investigation handover document should be completed.
-The role of HSE, and the support we can give, in relation to manslaughter and culpable homicide (both individual and corporate) is set down in the Enforcement Guide (England and Wales).
+The role of HSE, and the support we can give, in relation to manslaughter and culpable homicide (both individual and corporate) is set down in the Enforcement Guide - work related deaths and inquests, investigation page (England and Wales).

 Part 5: Disclosure of material